DSPN/azure-resource-manager-dse/multistep/Readme.md

 info:    Executing command group deployment create
 info:    Supply values for the following parameters
 opsCenterIP:  10.0.0.4
-clusterName:  prodCluster
 namespace:  dc1
 ```
 ### New cluster
 If you want to deploy nodes to a 2nd cluster, first create a new cluster in the LCM console by clicking on the *Clusters* tab and then the plus sign above the column of clusters.
 Choose a new cluster name (eg `devCluster`) and the default credentials, config profile, and repo.
-Rerun the same command changing the deployment name (here `nodes3`) and choosing a new and **unique** value for the `namespace` parameter, eg here we pass in `devdc0` since `dc0` has been used previously.
+Change the value of `clusterName` in the parameters file, and rerun the same command changing the deployment name (here `nodes3`) and choosing a new and **unique** value for the `namespace` parameter, eg here we pass in `devdc0` since `dc0` has been used previously.
 Using a non-unique value will result in namespace collisions when trying to create VM's.

 ```
 azure group deployment create -f template-nodes.json -e parameters-nodes.json mock nodes3
 info:    Executing command group deployment create
 info:    Supply values for the following parameters
 opsCenterIP:  10.0.0.4
-clusterName:  devCluster
 namespace:  devdc0
 ```
 ## Note on Azure CLI 2.0